 System: For this power to work, the character must be of an equal or greater proficiency than the necromancer in question.
 The character spends a Willpower point, then rolls Manipulation +Occult (difficulty 5+ the number of successes the opposing necromancer achieved when using Necromancy).
 If no roll was made, the difficulty is the opposing Necromancer's willpower.

-Feared by all that have been unfortunate enough to witness it, Form of Anubis allows the Disciple to take on the terrible visage of the god of death and judgement.
+Feared by all that have been unfortunate enough to witness it, Form of Anubis allows the Disciple to take on the terrible visage of the god of death and judgment.
 By channeling what she believes to be the spirit of Anubis, the necromancer gains a small portion of the power of their god.

 System: The character expends 2 willpower points and 1 blood point to begin the transformation.
 The change requires 3 turns to complete, during which the character grows at least two feet, and takes on the traditional appearance of Anubis (of course, the character is much more anatomically correct than the Egyptian hieroglyphs depict).
 The character can fully interact and perceive both the lands of the living and dead, and they can interact with him also.
 The necromancer gains +2 to both strength and stamina, and a +1 to dexterity, while her appearance falls to zero.
 The powerful jaws of the jackal-headed Anubis cause strength +2 aggravated damage.